HornerL/salish-sea-bluff-retreat-model/README.md

-# Salish Sea Coastal Bluff Retreat Model
+## Salish Sea Coastal Bluff Retreat Model

-This model predicts **coastal bluff erosion rates in the Salish Sea and Puget Sound** in response to historical coastal conditions and changing sea levels.
+This model predicts **coastal bluff erosion rates in the Salish Sea and Puget Sound** in response to historical conditions and changing sea levels.

 ## Model Description